rgscherf/rulescript/README.md

 You write your rules in a simple computer language, point the rules an input document(s), and receive an instant, automatic answer about whether the input conforms to your rules.

-## Useage
+## Usage

 RuleScript can be used from the command line or as a Clojure library.

 ### Clojure library (recommended!)

 RuleScript is available on Clojars.
-Add it to your `project.clj` with `[rulescript "0.1.0]`.
+Add it to your `project.clj` with `[rulescript "0.6.0"]`.

 The library provides two functions in `rulescript.core`:

-- `eval-from-files`: takes paths to two file objects.
+- `eval-from-files`: takes paths to two files.
+In both cases, the input file should resolve to one "object", edn and json respectively.
 - `eval-from-strings`: takes two strings.

-In both cases, the eval fn evaluates an input document against a spec and returns the results either as a clojure map (rule names are keywordized keys) or a pprinted string (if the fn is called with `:pprint true`).
+In both cases, the eval fn evaluates an input document against a spec and returns the results either as a clojure map (rule names are keywordized keys) or a pprinted string (if the fn is called with `:pprint true` as a kwarg).

 ### Command line